RobinWeitzel/nn-project/_posts/2019-05-13-simple-captions.md

 All other pieces are irrelevant.
 Unfortunately, this limits the room for analysis.
 Explanations should factor in the whole board, not just three pieces.
-Thus, I created a multi-task training scenario to fix this.
+Thus, I created a multi-task training scenario to account for this.

 ### Multi-task training
+Multi-task training is normally used when we have several correlated tasks (i.e. solving one would help solve the the other).
+It can also be used to forces a model to generalize instead of dismissing everything not needed to solve one task (thats what we using it for).

 I combined the models from the simple captions and the Autoencoder.
 The resulting architecture expects three inputs (previous board state, current board state, sentence) but outputs two things: